ruihukuang/LLM_engineering/week6/readme.md

 Context

 Retrieve data from McAuley-Lab/Amazon-Reviews-2023 in hugging face related to Appliances.
 It has a title, a description, features,details and price for each item.
 To enable this dataset to have sufficient info to estimate price for each item and make training a model more efficiently, the text in this dataset is truncated to fit within around 180 tokens for each item.
+This tokenizing process is using meta-llama/Meta-Llama-3.1-8B.

 ## day 2